Overview

 An editor at heart, I used to revise and improve other people's German translations before realising that there had to be a better way of producing a proper German versions of popular English books.
 Most of the files I came across effectively needed rewriting.
 In fact, two out of four were almost raw machine translations submitted as human work.
 I am still waiting to be hired to copy edit/proofread a manually translated manuscript for which no additional work is required.

-I therefore prefer to validate and line edit a decent, predictable machine translation (DeepL) and transform it into something beautiful and enticing!
+Therefore, I prefer to validate and line edit a decent, predictable machine translation (such as DeepL) and transform it into something beautiful and enticing.

 Services